-(b) Youth offender(s) age 18 or older may not share a bedroom with a youth offender under age 18 without the prior approval of the OYA Community Resources Manager.
+(b) Youth offender(s) age 18 or older may not share a bedroom with a youth offender under age 18 without the approval of the OYA Foster Care Manager or OYA Community Resources Manager.

 (c) Children of foster parents are prohibited from sharing a bedroom with a youth offender.